The best cheap laptops of 2024: Performance and reliability on a budget

 ASUS Laptop Vivobook 15 X1504ZA LaptopAmazon/ASUS

-Without question, our favourite budget laptop of the year – the ASUS Vivobook 15 – is a solid choice for its price, putting even some high-end laptops to shame with its sheer value.
+Without question our favourite budget laptop of the year, the ASUS Vivobook 15 puts even high-end laptops to shame with its sheer value.

-Where the Vivobook 15 truly impresses, however, is its impressive hardware – an Intel 1235U, 512GB of SSD storage, and 16GB of RAM, that's more than most budget laptops can offer, and then some.
+Where the Vivobook 15 truly impresses, however, is its hardware – an Intel 1235U, 512GB of SSD storage, and 16GB of RAM.
+That's more than most budget laptops can offer, and then some.
 The CPU and RAM ensure it can handle a variety of tasks and the SSD storage is more than enough to last a long time.
-It's a clear winner, even in a list of excellent laptops.

-The GPU isn't amazing, but it's plenty serviceable for simple gaming.
+The GPU is less amazing, but it will do the job for simple gaming.
 An eight-hour battery life is likewise unremarkable, but it should be sufficient for general use.

 Pros